10 Reasons a Vegetarian Diet Helps with Weight Loss and Health

 Vegetarians are a third less likely to get diverticular disease – a common bowel disorder.

-The University of Oxford’s researchers7 believe this may be due to the increased amount of dietary fibre consumed within a vegetarian diet.
+The University of Oxford’s researchers10 believe this could be due to the increased amount of dietary fibre consumed within a vegetarian diet.

-Individuals with kidney disease must limit their amount of phosphorous intake and research8 has shown that following a vegetarian diet can help this.
+Individuals with kidney disease must limit their amount of phosphorous intake and clinical studies11 have shown that following a vegetarian diet can help this.

 Patients following a vegetarian diet had lower blood phosphorus levels compared to those on a meat-based diet according to the Clinical Journal of the American Society Nephrology.